-“I definitely have a lot more freedom in civilian life but at the same time I feel some instability.
+“I definitely have a lot more freedom in civilian life, but at the same time I feel some instability.
 Without the structure, order, and camaraderie I had with my unit, I felt exposed.
-It was a bumpy road back but the Vet Center has really helped me adjust.”
+It was a bumpy road back, but the Vet Center has really helped me adjust.”

 As you adjust to your transition from the military, you may:

-Feel uncomfortable with the lack of structure and goals compared with military life
+- Feel uncomfortable with the lack of structure and goals compared with military life

-Miss the adrenaline rush of physical and life-challenging situations
+- Miss the adrenaline rush of physical and life-challenging situations

-Worry about your finances
+- Worry about your finances

-Push yourself to be perfect in work and other areas of your life
+- Push yourself to be perfect in work and other areas of your life

-Become annoyed with others who seem more easy-going or less detail-oriented than you
+- Become annoyed with others who seem more easy-going or less detail-oriented than you

-Feel isolated and alone, as if no one understands you
+- Feel isolated and alone, as if no one understands you

 What should I keep an eye out for after transitioning from service?

 Some of the challenges that come with transitioning from the military can be difficult or stressful and can put a strain on your relationships.
 You might find it hard to enjoy the things you usually like doing.
-You may be having a tough time dealing with the death of friends with whom you served.
+You may be having a tough time dealing with the deaths of friends with whom you served.
 Chronic pain or other medical conditions may pose additional challenges.

 What can I do about issues related to transitioning from service?